 A particular point of vigilance: vitamin A in the form of retinol.

-You should not have an excess of vitamin A in the form of Retinol during the first months to avoid (rare) risks of fetal malformation.
+There should be no excess vitamin A in the form of Retinol during the first few months to avoid the (rare) risk of fetal malformation.

 It is prudent to avoid all supplements containing Retinol.